 Costs INR

 Programme Expenses 7,18,20,267

 Admin Expenses 53,90,753

 Monitoring, Learning and Evaluation Costs 14,92,583

 Total 7,87,03,603

+CIF's contribution for IMAGE Next and Invest to Sustain is only on a technical advisory basis and hence utilisation amounts are not included in this graph

-Financials
+Financials 2021-2022

-Major Donors

-and Support Network
+Major Donors and Support Network

-Way Forward

-In 2022-23, we look forward to further building back communities post COVID-19.
+Way Forward 2022-2023 (( In 2022-23, we look forward to further building back communities post COVID-19.
 Apart from our existing project interventions we will be focussing on supporting children who have lost either one or both parents to COVID.
 We will be providing them with health care, education and child protection services.
 We also plan to roll out interventions to address commercial sexual exploitation of children as well as trafficking of children in tourist hubs.
 We will also be working to build our research capabilities and publish more studies on the issues we deal with and its implications on children.
 Most of all we look forward to taking children out of exploitation, supporting and empowering them.
 We thank all our partners and donors who have held our hands throughout and will continue to do so.

-Implementing

-Partners
+Implementing Partners